New User | Print Page | Contact Us | Report Abuse | Sign In

 12 CEUs for full program

-Explore the complex issues within ICD-10-PCS, CPT®, ICD-10-CM, NCCI edits, Interventional Radiology, spinal fusion, Social Determinants of Health (SDoH) and more.
-Each day will focus on specific areas and include case scenario examples along with hands-on coding opportunities.
+Explore the complex issues of HCC’s and RADV audits, ICD-10-PCS, CPT®, ICD-10-CM challenges, APR-DRG’s, lower extremity interventions and more from esteemed subject matter experts.
+Each day will focus on specific areas and include examples of case scenarios along with hands-on coding opportunities.
 The sessions will be fast-paced, and attendees will participate at various times throughout the program.
+This popular series of virtual workshops challenges intermediate to advanced inpatient and outpatient medical coding and CDI professionals.

-Required Materials: Attendees should have access to 2025 ICD-10-CM, PCS and CPT® code books and/or an encoder to reference during the sessions
+Required Materials: Attendees should have access to 2026 ICD-10-CM, PCS and CPT® code books and/or an encoder to reference during the sessions

 Attendees should be intermediate or advanced medical coding or CDI professionals and understand ICD-10-CM, ICD-10-PCS and CPT® definitions and guidelines before attending each session.

-This virtual eLearning program will be held on four consecutive Thursdays beginning March 6th.
+This virtual eLearning program will be held on four consecutive Thursdays beginning March 5th.
 Best price is to purchase the full workshop.
 Sessions can be purchased separately.

 For more detailed information about each session’s content, see the daily detailed program descriptions below.

-(For best price register by 6 PM PT February 26)
+(For best price register by 6 PM PT February 11)

 All eLearning Programs include on-demand access of the live program recording for 60 days.